Fun With Very Large Numbers: Surpassing the Skewes Numbers

 such that $\pi(x) > \text{li}(x)$.

 More recently, Bays and Hudson \cite{BaysAndHudson} use accurate values of the first one million pairs of complex zeros of the Riemann zeta function to show that there are values of $x$ near $1.39822 \times 10^{316}$ such that $\pi(x) > \text{li}(x)$.
-In any case, in spite of numerical evidence seemingly to the contrary, we do know that there are values of $x$ such that $\pi(x) > \text{li}(x)$.
+The \textit{Wikipedia} article \cite{Wiki-Skewes} has more recent information on this.
+In any case, in spite of the fact that the \textit{initial} numerical evidence is to the contrary, we do know that there are values of $x$ such that $\pi(x) > \text{li}(x)$.

 These Skewes numbers are much larger than most numbers that are in common use in mathematics.